ajelenak/h5py/README.rst

 * Python 2.6, 2.7, 3.2, 3.3, or 3.4
 * NumPy 1.6.1 or later
 * The "six" package for Python 2/3 compatibility
+* Customized version of the HDF5 v1.8.17 library

 To build on UNIX: